ouspg/CryptoCourse/Week5Exercises/README.md

 Let's 'fix' this problem in a way, that receiver accepts only fixed length messages.
 Further, we now encrypt the data, but accidentally use *the same key* for CBC-MAC and CBC encryption.

-**What blocks you are able to modify now without receiver noticing?**
+**What blocks you are able to modify without receiver noticing and why?**

 > Show your code and answer the questions.